Clark1912/B00390072-ClarkM-JSPFSubmission/documentation.md

 return fence;
 ```
-The variable fence was assigned the array fences as it allows for the array to be returned and executed.
+The variable fence was assigned the array of fence instances as it allows for the array to be returned and the instances to be created.

 ## Textures
 Textures have been applied to multiple game objects in the scenes.
 The skybox is made up of textures on all faces of the cube to provide the illusion of a sky.
 The box has a texture on it to make it appear like a crate.
 The ground has a texture on it to make it look like a stone floor.
 An example of a texture being applied can be seen below: